meinto/apollo-server-autoloader/README.md

 export class MyDatasource { ... }
 ```

-The corresponding config for the autoloader should look like follows:
+In this case the corresponding config for the autoloader should look like follows:

 ```js
 const config = {